 Today, the City of Sullivan is actively working towards bringing the Sullivan City pool a new life.
 With the hopes of opening in 2022, the new pool will once again be a spot to gather, have a bite to eat, swim with friends and loved ones and celebrate a historic scene in the community’s history.

-Contributions to help replace the pool can be mailed to Sullivan City Pool Replacement Fund, c/o Sullivan County Community Foundation, PO Box 136, Sullivan, IN 47882 or by clicking Give Online.
+Contributions to help replace the pool can be mailed to Sullivan City Pool Replacement Fund, c/o Sullivan County Community Foundation, 200 South 8th Street Terre Haute, IN 47807 or by clicking Give Online.